RikudouSage/GogDownloader/README.md

   download [options] [--] [<directory>]

 Arguments:
-  directory                                                    The target directory, defaults to current dir. [default: "/Downloads"]
+  directory                                                    The target directory. [default: "/Downloads"]

 Options:
       --no-verify                                              Set this flag to disable verification of file content before downloading.
 Disables resuming of downloads.
-  -o, --os=OS                                                  Download only games for specified operating system, allowed values: windows, mac, linux
+  -o, --os=OS                                                  Only games for specified operating system, allowed values: windows, mac, linux (multiple values allowed)
-  -l, --language=LANGUAGE                                      Download only games for specified language.
-See command "languages" for list of them.
+  -l, --language=LANGUAGE                                      Only games for specified language.
+See command "languages" for list of them. (multiple values allowed)
-      --language-fallback-english                              Download english versions of games when the specified language is not found.
+      --language-fallback-english                              Use english versions of games when the specified language is not found.
-  -u, --update                                                 If you specify this flag the local database will be updated before each download and you don't need  to update it separately
+  -u, --update                                                 If you specify this flag, the local database will be updated along with this command and you don't need to update it separately
       --exclude-game-with-language=EXCLUDE-GAME-WITH-LANGUAGE  Specify a language to exclude.
 If a game supports this language, it will be skipped.
-      --retry=RETRY                                            How many times should the download be retried in case of failure. [default: 3]
+      --retry=RETRY                                            How many times should each request be retried in case of failure. [default: 3]
-      --retry-delay=RETRY-DELAY                                The delay in seconds between each retry. [default: 1] --skip-errors                                            Skip games that for whatever reason couldn't be downloaded --idle-timeout=IDLE-TIMEOUT                              Set the idle timeout in seconds for http requests [default: 3] --chunk-size=CHUNK-SIZE                                  The chunk size in MB.
+      --retry-delay=RETRY-DELAY                                The delay in seconds between each retry. [default: 1] --skip-errors                                            Skip games that for whatever reason couldn't be fetched --idle-timeout=IDLE-TIMEOUT                              Set the idle timeout in seconds for http requests [default: 3] --chunk-size=CHUNK-SIZE                                  The chunk size in MB.
 Some file providers support sending parts of a file, this options sets the size of a single part.
 Cannot be lower than 5 [default: 10]
+      --only=ONLY                                              Only games specified using this flag will be fetched.
+The flag can be specified multiple times.
+Case insensitive, exact match. (multiple values allowed)
+      --without=WITHOUT                                        Don't download the games listed using this flag.
+The flag can be specified multiple times.
+Case insensitive, exact match. (multiple values allowed)
+  -b, --bandwidth=BANDWIDTH                                    Specify the maximum download speed in bytes.
+You can use the k postfix for kilobytes or m postfix for megabytes (for example 200k or 4m to mean 200 kilobytes and 4 megabytes respectively)
   -h, --help                                                   Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                                                  Do not output any message -V, --version                                                Display this application version